iWinston/typeorm-plus/docs/connection-and-connection-options.md

 ### Connection Manager

-Connection manager allows to create a new connections and retrive previously created connections.
+Connection manager allows to create a new connections and retrieve previously created connections.
 Also it allows to import entities and subscribers into specific connection.
 These are main public methods of the `ConnectionManager`:

-* `createConnection(connectionName: string = "default", driver: Driver, options: ConnectionOptions): Connection`
+* `createConnection(options: CreateConnectionOptions): Connection`

 Creates a new connection and registers it in the connection manager.
 It returns a newly created connection.
 New connection will have a given *connection name*.
 If connection name is not given then "default" will be used as a